-Along with his wife and six children, he lives on Burrowshire, a small farm outside Orlando, FL, with chickens, goats, pigs, rabbits, and a garden.
+He lives with his wife and seven children on Burrowshire, a small farm outside Orlando, FL, with chickens, goats, pigs, rabbits, ducks, and a garden.

 - What to Say and How to Say It: Discussing Your Catholic Faith with Clarity and Confidence (Ave Maria Press, 2020)

 - Why I am Catholic (And You Should Be Too) (Ave Maria Press, 2017)